 After the group exhibition at Kunstmuseum Bern titled “The Revolution is Dead.
-Long Live the Revolution”, Vladimir Dubosarsky talks with Irina Vernichenko about the paintings he had made in partnership with Alexander Vinogradov and the painting “What the Homeland Begin With”(2006)
+Long Live the Revolution”, Vladimir Dubosarsky talks with Irina Vernichenko about the paintings he had made in partnership with Alexander Vinogradov and about “What the Homeland Begin With”(2006)

 Irina: Does modern art discourse have to be beautiful?